what i learn from clay

-When I left my full-time leadership position to launch my coaching practice, I made another important decision—I joined a local ceramic studio and returned to working with clay after a 20-year hiatus.
+When I left my full-time leadership role, I joined a local ceramics studio and returned to working with clay after a 20-year break.

 This is what I want for you as my client: